PANWANG2014/TEST/README.md

   final_output_ind <- miracle_ind(seqScore, mirExpr, tarExpr, OutputSelect = TRUE)
 ```

 * The essential inputs for 'miracle_ind()' are `seqScore` (sequence-based interaction scores), `mirExpr`(the expression profile of miRNA), `tarExpr`(the expression profile of mRNA).
-Another input is optional: `OutputSelect`(logical variable, select “TRUE” to return the top 10 percent-ranked predictions by scores, and “FALSE” to return the whole prediction result.
+Another input is optional: `OutputSelect`(logical variable, select ‘TRUE’ to return the top 10 percent-ranked predictions by scores, and ‘FALSE’ to return the whole prediction result.
 Default is TRUE.)<br>